rhdpin/lazyfetcher/README.md

 ## Releases
 All release packages contain all needed files, so no additional installation of .NET Core runtime is needed.

 After extracting the files on Linux, run `chmod +x LazyFetcher` to make the program executable.
-MacOS binaries are coming soon.